 How Cindy’s Swim School is Supporting National Drowning Prevention Week

-This year, we’re proud to launch a series of new initiatives to support the goals of National Drowning Prevention Week and keep children in our community safe:
+This year, we’re proud to continue with a series of initiatives to support the goals of National Drowning Prevention Week and keep children in our community safe:

-We’re thrilled to be offering content from the RLSS UK’s Rookie Lifeguard Programme for children at Stage 4 and above.
+For children at Stage 4 and above, we’re thrilled to offer content from the RLSS UK’s Rookie Lifeguard Programme.
 This programme is a fantastic way to build confidence and teach vital water safety and lifesaving skills in a fun and engaging way.

 This training not only improves swimming ability, but also teaches children how to think clearly and act responsibly in potentially dangerous situations.

-We’re Giving 8,000 Life-Saving Water Safety Magnets for Local Schools
+We’re Giving 2,000 Life-Saving Water Safety Magnets to Local Schools

 Each magnet features the four key steps of the Water Safety Code: